PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ## General questions

 ### When is version 1.7.0.0 going to be released?

+<b>UPDATE: PrestaShop 1.7.0.0 was released on Monday 7th of November 2016.</b>

 There is currently no set date for the stable release yet, other than “when it’s ready”.